kuldipem/ImageBundle/README.md

 It uses beautiful [Jquery File Upload](http://blueimp.github.io/jQuery-File-Upload/) to upload files (original UploadHandler has been modified to add namespace and a new config parameter to generate random filenames) and [JCrop](http://deepliquid.com/content/Jcrop.html) to let you crop uploaded images.

-**New Since Version 0.2.3 !! you can also save original file in a separate field** See saveOriginal parameter below.
+you can also save original file in a separate field** See saveOriginal parameter below.

-**New Since Version 0.2.0 !! you can also create sortable & croppable gallery widgets** without any specific configuration.
+you can also create sortable & croppable gallery widgets** without any specific configuration.
 It only needs an array typed property in your entity (and a text column in your database).
 See below for examples, screenshots and how to use it.

 Screen shots
 ------------